openstack/project-team-guide/doc/source/bugs.rst

 * Status: `Confirmed`

-If you're a core developer or a member of the project bug supervision team, you should also prioritize the bug:
+If you're a core reviewer or a member of the project bug supervision team, you should also prioritize the bug:

 * Importance: <Bug impact> (see above)